 Upon reaching Addis Ababa, we quickly sent the refugees to predetermined housing in various neighborhoods.
 However, as one pastor explained to me, the Muslims in the capital city are making violent efforts to prove that Addis Ababa is not a refuge for Christians.

 Two refugee families in one neighborhood were attacked and their house burned.
 They escaped unharmed, but we couldn’t leave the two families in danger and there was nowhere to house them safely.
 We’d used up all our contacts, and our supplies were running low.

 My team evacuated them back through Somalia to Red’s boat where Red proved to be very resourceful.
 His time in Athens proved beneficial to us.
 He made calls to old friends in the government, cleared both endangered families, and supplied them with temporary immigration papers.

 This time, 42 lives were saved, but there are thousands more threatened daily by violence for the sake of Christ.
 I’m not opposed to smuggling more Somalis and Ethiopians to safety in the future, but we’ll need better housing arrangements.
 Ethiopia may not be the best place, anymore.
 If we can find housing sponsorship anywhere else for these tortured people, we’ll get back down there right away.
 The rest of my team shares the same sentiments.

-COMING UP: Next WEDNESDAY David Telbat shares his book review on Edges of Truth, a startling true story.
-Please join us then.
+COMING UP: Join us next time when David Telbat shares his book review on Edges of Truth, a startling true story.
+(Click the link to read now.)